Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on Great Targets in the Night Sky – August

 M22- Messier 22 Messier 22, colloquially known as the Sagittarius Cluster, is a captivating globular cluster residing in the constellation Sagittarius.
-Positioned approximately 10,000 light-years from Earth, it graces our night sky with its luminous presence, boasting an apparent magnitude of around 5.1, making it visible to the naked eye under dark conditions.
-This tightly Read More…
+Positioned approximately 10,000 light-years from Earth, it graces our Read More…

 LHAAC resumes in-person events at White Memorial